BlueWinds/WarTechIIC/README.md

       - `BadFaith`: Reputation penalty as if they'd performed a bad-faith withdrawal.
       - `BreakContract`: Declining this mission terminates the Extended Contract as if the player had flown away.
   - Finally, if no event and no contract triggered, `rewardByDifficulty` gives a lootbox to the player, based on the half-skull rating of the planet - they will receive the highest value they met or exceeded.
 For example, if on an 8 difficulty world, WIIC will look for 8, then 7, 6, etc. until that key exists and give them that.
 If the player is given a lootbox, no contract will be generated.
+  - `invokeMethod` is developer-only, and its usage requires writing C# code.
+An explanation is beyond the scope of this documentation; ask BlueWinds on the BTA discord or read the code.

 ## Generating Extended Contracts
 Each day, after checking for flareups and raids if there are fewer than `maxAvailableExtendedContracts` available, WIIC decides if it should generate a new one.
 If there are currently no extended contracts available, it uses `dailyExtConChanceIfNoneAvailable` as the chance.
 If one or more already exist, it instead uses `dailyExtConChanceIfSomeAvailable`.